When does the olive harvest take place?

 – Traditional olive cultivation

-In the traditional olive cultivation, the olive trees are separated from each other by big distances (also known as frames).
+In traditional olive cultivation, the olive trees are separated from each other by significant distances (also known as frames).
 In the past, the frames used to be 14×14 metres (46×46 feet) with olive trees of 3 or four trunks.
 The olive tree fields were used to feed and grow animal stock.
-Later the frames were decreasing in size to the 7×7 metres (23×23 feet) that are commonly used today.
+Later the frames were decreased in size to the 7×7 metres (23×23 feet) that we can find today in the new plantations.

 The olive harvest in the traditional olive cultivation is going to depend on the land characteristics.
-Depending on the terrain the cultivars could be mechanized or not mechanized.
-In the non-mechanized olive tree cultivation, the olives are collected by hitting the branches of the olive trees.
+Depending on the terrain the cultivars could be mechanised or not mechanised.
+In the non-mechanized olive tree cultivation, the olives fall by hitting the branches of the olive trees.

 – Intensive olive cultivation